pegasystems/pega-helm-charts/charts/pega/README.md

 having member count as specified in `hazelcast.replicas` parameter.
 Pega nodes then connects to this cluster as client.

 **Note:** If you are deploying Pega Platform below release 8.6, you need to set `hazelcast.enabled` as `false`, otherwise the installation will fail.
 Setting `hazelcast.enabled` as `false` deploys Pega and hazelcast in an embedded arrangement, in which hazelcast and Pega Platform run on the same node.
-Although from Pega 8.6 onwards it is highly recommended to use Client Server form of deployment.
+The default and recommended deployment strategy for Hazelcast is Client Server, embedded is only being supported for backwards compatibility.

 ### Clustering Service Compatibility Matrix

 Pega Infinity version   | Clustering Service version    |    Description